Creating RSS Feeds

 xmlns:yandex="http://news.yandex.ru"

-The easiest way is to create a link to your RSS feed and place it on a website.
+The easiest way is to create a link to your RSS feed and place it on your website.
 By clicking on it, visitors will be able to subscribe to updates through their RSS reader.

 <a href="URL**">Subscribe via RSS</a>

-Another way is to add a following meta-tag to the <head> section of the HTML-page:
+Another way is to add a following meta tag to the <head> section of the HTML-page:

 <head> … <link rel="alternate" type="application/rss+xml" title="Feed Title*" href="URL**"> … </head>